-Two patients in the nilotinib arm progressed to either accelerated phase or blast crisis (both within the first 6 months of treatment) while 17 patients on the imatinib arm progressed to either accelerated phase or blast crisis (8 patients within first 6 months, 4 within 6–12 months, 4 within 12–18 months and 1 within 18–24 months).
-Between the 24 and 36 month analyses, there were no new progressions to AP/BC in either treatment arm.
+Three patients in the nilotinib arm progressed to either accelerated phase (including clonal evolution) or blast crisis (2 within the first 6 months of treatment and 1 within 36 to 48 months while 17 patients on the imatinib arm progressed to either accelerated phase (including clonal evolution) or blast crisis (8 patients within first 6 months, 4 within 6 to 12 months, 4 within 12 to 18 months and 1 within 18 to 24 months).

 Table 9: Efficacy (MMR and CCyR) of TASIGNA Compared